Squalene

 What is the recommended dosage of Squalene?

-Reported potential side effects may include: Generally well-tolerated; no serious adverse events in published trials.
+For most healthy adults, Squalene is well tolerated at studied doses.
+Reported effects can include: Generally well-tolerated; no serious adverse events in published trials.
 Mild GI symptoms (loose stools, mild diarrhea) at high doses (>1 g/day).
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Squalene is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Statins: theoretical synergy in cholesterol lowering (Chan 1996 showed additive effect with pravastatin).
+Possible interactions include: Statins: theoretical synergy in cholesterol lowering (Chan 1996 showed additive effect with pravastatin).
 Generally compatible.
 Lipid absorption modifiers (orlistat, bile acid sequestrants): may reduce squalene absorption.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.